LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/user-roles-permissions.md

 ### Admin

 This is an administrator role.
-Users with this role have full privileges, including the ability to create, deploy and manage agent connectors within Conversation Builder.
+Users with this role have full privileges, including the ability to create, deploy and manage agent connectors at the bot level within Conversation Builder.

 Users with this role do have the following limitations:

 * No ability to create and manage (bot) templates
-* No access to the Bots Status application, which is an operations area where bot deployments can also be managed
+* No access to the Bots Status application, which is the operations area where bot deployments for the entire organization can be managed

 ### Bot Builder